Picking up the financial pieces

 Whether the loss of a serious relationship comes as a complete shock, or the writing has been incandescently on the wall for some time, there’s no colour-by-numbers approach to dealing with the inevitable subsequent practicalities.

-I looked at how best to protect children in the immediate aftermath of a separation in my last In Brief column.
-This time, I am exploring some of the practical issues that typically need to be considered and attended to in the wake of a break-up.
+Let's look at some of the practical issues that typically need to be considered and attended to in the wake of a break-up.

 Make sure the accounts you are liable for are in your name, and the ones that you shouldn’t be are not.
 Have you formally been removed, with written confirmation from the lender?
 Bad debts in joint names can affect your long-term credit rating.